zinzloun/THM_WriteUP/windcorp/README.md

 	dir "C:\Program Files\IVPN Client" | findstr log001.txt
  	-a----          7/9/2024  12:41 AM             18 log001.txt

+It is not clear to me what is the mechanism that run that action under the cover.
+I think that the once the event is logged an action is triggered to copy, the contents of temp directory to the IVPN client folder.
+Technically I don't know how it is done, so if any of you, esteemed readers, have any ideas, please let me know.

 Ok so we have all the requirements in order to perform our exploit.
 We only need to code a windows service that on start will execute a reverse shell.
-We can use malvasiaC reverse shell since it is already on the system.
-I created a simple C# windows service project using .Net 4.8 since as we saw it is installed on the server.
-You can find the source code [here (https://github.com/zinzloun/THM_WriteUP/blob/main/windcorp/WindowsService1.7z).
-The rilevant part is in Service1.cs:
+We can use malvasiaC reverse shell, since it is already deployed on the system.
+I created a simple C# windows service project using .Net 4.8 on VSC 2022, since as we saw this is the .Net framework installed on the server.
+You can find the source code [here](https://github.com/zinzloun/THM_WriteUP/blob/main/windcorp/WindowsService1.7z).
+The rilevant part is in Service1.cs, OnStart event:

         protected override void OnStart(string[] args)
         {